Naida1710/baby_bites/README.md

 6. After logout, the user should be redirected to the homepage.
 7. The login form must validate all required fields and display appropriate error messages for missing or incorrect input.
 8. Failed login attempts should show clear and user-friendly error messages without disclosing any sensitive or security-related information.
+9. A reminder message is displayed at the top of the page to indicate the user’s authentication status, showing whether they are currently logged in or logged out.

 **Register an account**
 1. The user can register an account by providing a username, email, and password.